-So several hours of exploring the shops and restaurants, watching a man making noodles, looking at displays on Chinese art and culture, playing in a nice little play area and finally watching cartoons in the departure lounge and we were still all smiles and on our way to London.
+So several hours of exploring the shops and restaurants, watching a man making noodles, looking at displays on Chinese art and culture, playing in a nice little play area, and finally watching cartoons in the departure lounge and we were still all smiles and on our way to London.

 Every now and again your children totally surprise you.

-You may be able to gauge how well rested your children will be after flying part of the way and predict their needs at the stop over airport.
+You may be able to gauge how well rested your children will be after flying part of the way and predict their needs at the stopover airport.
 But it’s tricky, excitement usually wins over sleep.

-Flying and Eating
+Flying and Eating with Kids

-I avoid the children’s meals whenever possible, they always seem to have the most junk, I usually order them the adult vegetarian option as airline sausages are pretty dire.
+I avoid the children’s meals whenever possible, they always seem to have the most junk.
+I usually order them the adult vegetarian option as airline sausages are pretty dire.